 In UAE, Wi-Fi is available almost everywhere.
 It is he who is used by city services to manage the life of the city.
 To control traffic on the roads, there is an intelligent transportation system that relies not only on a network of gadgets installed on the roads, but also on sensors, cameras and GPS devices that are in a taxi.

 Moreover, the system makes it possible to adapt the urban environment for people with disabilities – for example, it automatically identifies them at crossings and increases the green light time.

+In UAE, public Wi-Fi is available almost everywhere.
+Even trash cans give it away.
 Wi-Fi also powers other services that enable cities to collect big data, reduce costs, and improve service efficiency—smart parking and smart lighting, smart video surveillance, and automatic water and power supplies.

 For example, in Dubai Downtown, smart lighting systems are powered by city Wi-Fi, a key element of the city’s carbon neutral strategy to reduce carbon dioxide emissions.

 Even as hospitals around the world are cutting back on non-COVID-19 patients, Wi-Fi is helping patients with other ailments take advantage of telemedicine.

 Giving away free internet on the hospital grounds will aloow visitors to consult a doctor without leaving their car.
 Those who do not have a phone or computer with them can be given a tablet in the parking lots with installed software for communicating with doctors.